Loch Lomond Vernal Pool Ecological Reserve

+Nature reserve in California, U.S.

 The Loch Lomond Vernal Pool Ecological Reserve is a nature reserve of 8.22 acre in the community of Loch Lomond in Lake County, California.
 It is one of 119 ecological reserves managed by the California Department of Fish and Game (CDFG).
 The ecological reserve system was authorized by the state legislature in 1968 for the purpose of conservation and protection of rare plants, animals and habitats.

 The vernal pool provides habitat for the rare and endangered Loch Lomond button celery (Eryngium constancei) (also called coyote-thistle and Constance's coyote-thistle).
 The button celery was first collected in the vernal pool in 1941, and not until the late 1990s was there another discovery at two other locations in Lake County and one location in Sonoma County.

 The southern portion of Lake County is in the Mayacamas Mountains of the California Coast Ranges.

 Nearby Cobb Mountain (4,722 ft) is the highest peak.
 Although extensively logged in the past, this area still has Ponderosa pine, sugar pine, and Douglas fir, as well as black oak, with an underbrush of manzanita, ground rose, coffeeberry, and California lilac.